Companion Plants

-Companion plants mean the plants lend a hand in each other’s growth.
+Companion planting means cultivating plants that lend a hand in each other’s growth.
 Which plant enhances?
 Which repels?
 For instance, certain aromatic plants repel harmful insects but adversely affect other plants.
-Note likewise that you may need to experiment with companion plants.
+Note likewise that you may need to experiment with companion planting.
 They are affected by your gardening habits, soil types, plant varieties, microclimates, etc.

 Aromatic Plants